JSila/Animate/README.md

 Animate
 =======

 A simple PHP wrapper around Animate.css.
+It generates string of classes based on which animation you specify as a method to a `Animate` class instance.
+For all animations please refer to [GitHub page for Animate.css](http://daneden.github.io/animate.css/).

 ## Installation